So You Have Rosacea? How to Care for Your Skin

 If your skin is oily, skip the moisturizer for now.
 If the rosacea makes your skin feel dry and taut, try a few drops of hemp oil.
 Although my skin is oily and breaks out with the use of any other oil, I find hemp oil to be soothing.
 It has anti-inflammatory properties that calm my red skin.
 Always buy cold-pressed hemp oil.
 It is green in color and has a nutty fragrance.
 Why hemp oil?
 It rates zero on the comedogenic chart for oils, which means it will not clog your pores.
 It also has a balance of omegas that resembles that of the human skin.
 It will dissolve sebum and control the size of your pores, which can be an issue with rosacea patients.

-If hemp oil isn´t moisturizing enough for you, try NeoStrata Bionic Face Cream PHA 12.
-It´s not a natural moisturizer but is very emollient and can be used on sensitive skin.
+If hemp oil isn't moisturizing enough for you, try NeoStrata Bionic Face Cream PHA 12.
+Although it is not a natural moisturizer, it is very emollient and can be used on sensitive skin.

 Always use sunscreen!
 Find one that doesn't irritate your delicate skin.
 I like Elta MD clear SPF 46, which promises not to irritate even post-surgical procedure skin.
 I also like dermatologist approved lines like Bioderma, La Roche Posay and Avene.
 Only use products approved for sensitive or reddened skin.

 The key here is to listen to your body.
 Don't use too many products at once.
 As your skin calms down, don't introduce more than one new product a week.
 Stop using any product that irritates your skin.

 - oatmeal flour mixed with water or milk